gbovoomere/gbovoomere/README.md

-# 👋 Hello, I'm Gbovoomere
+# 👋 Hello, I'm 'Gbovo Omere

 Welcome to my GitHub profile!
 I'm a passionate newbie in the world of coding, currently exploring and honing my skills in web development and programming.